 As a police officer you will become the eyes, ears and face of WMP.
 You will be working together with local communities, partner agencies and colleagues to forge relationships built on trust to deliver our vision through our values.

-This isn’t a 9-5 role and you will be required to work shifts that include nights, weekends and bank holidays.
+Being a police officer isn’t a 9-5 role and you will be required to work shifts that include nights, weekends and bank holidays.
 Your base location of work will vary throughout your career and you may be posted anywhere within the West Midlands region.
 You will also need to prepare yourself for potentially dangerous situations but be reassured that we will support you to be ready to handle these.

 If you are joining our student officer programme, studying for a policing degree, your probation period will be three years.
 If you join us as a graduate, studying towards a diploma, your probation will be two years.
 During this time you will be supported and assessed to ensure you are lawful and legal to independently carry out the role of a police officer.